ebarronh/ai-dev-tasks/README.md

 ## 🛠️ How to Use

-1.  **Clone or Download:** Get these `.mdc` files into your project or a central location where Cursor can access them.
+1.  **Clone or Download:** Get these `.md` files into your project or a central location where Cursor can access them.
-2.  **Follow the Workflow:** Systematically use the `.mdc` files in Cursor's Agent chat as described in the 5-step workflow above.
+2.  **Follow the Workflow:** Systematically use the `.md` files in Cursor's Agent chat as described in the 5-step workflow above.
 3.  **Adapt and Iterate:**
-    *   Feel free to modify the prompts within the `.mdc` files to better suit your specific needs or coding style.
+    *   Feel free to modify the prompts within the `.md` files to better suit your specific needs or coding style.
     *   If the AI struggles with a task, try rephrasing your initial feature description or breaking down tasks even further.

 ## 💡 Tips for Success

 *   **Be Specific:** The more context and clear instructions you provide (both in your initial feature description and any clarifications), the better the AI's output will be.
-*   **MAX Mode for PRDs:** As mentioned, using MAX mode in Cursor for PRD creation (`create-prd.mdc`) can yield more thorough and higher-quality results if your budget supports it.
 *   **Correct File Tagging:** Always ensure you're accurately tagging the PRD filename (e.g., `@MyFeature-PRD.md`) when generating tasks.
 *   **Patience and Iteration:** AI is a powerful tool, but it's not magic.
 Be prepared to guide, correct, and iterate.
 This workflow is designed to make that iteration process smoother.

 ## 🤝 Contributing

-Got ideas to improve these `.mdc` files or have new ones that fit this workflow?
+Got ideas to improve these `.md` files or have new ones that fit this workflow?
 Contributions are welcome!
 Please feel free to:
 *   Open an issue to discuss changes or suggest new features.
 *   Submit a pull request with your enhancements.